yellow-sky/tarantool/doc/rfc/quorum-based-synchro.md

 | ID1 Tx7             |                     |                     |
 +---------------------+---------------------+---------------------+
 ```
-After rejoining ID1 will figure out the inconsistence of its WAL: the
+After rejoining ID1 will figure out the inconsistency of its WAL: the
 last WAL entry it has is corresponding to Tx7, while in Leader's log the
 last entry with ID1 is Tx5.

+In case the ID1's WAL contains corresponding entry then Replica 1 can
+stop reading WAL as soon as it hits the vclock[ID1] obtained from the
+current Leader.
+It will put the ID1 into a consistent state and it can
-The ID1's WAL should be truncated after
+obtain latest data via replication.
+The WAL should be rotated after a
-the Tx5, so that after replaying it the Replica 1 will appear in
-consistent state with cluster.
+snapshot creation.
+The old WAL should be renamed so it will not be
+reused in the future and kept for postmortem.
 ```
 +---------------------+---------------------+---------------------+
 | ID1                 | ID2                 | ID3                 |